linolayani/linoleparquet.github.io/content/posts/2024/what-happens-when-you-type-test.webiste.com-in-your-browser/index.md

 cover:
   image: "/posts/2024/what-happens-when-you-type-test.webiste.com-in-your-browser/images/thumbnail.jpg"
   alt: "What happens when you type test.webiste.com in your browser ?"
-  # caption: "" # display caption under cover
-  relative: false # when using page bundles set this to true
-  hidden: false # only hide on current single page
 ---

 > You're on a LAN with IP `10.0.10.20`.
 You browse to a website at `https://test.website.com` (`10.0.20.5`).
 Describe what happens.